 - non-binding informal dispute settlement (IDS) under the BBB Rules for IDS;

-- pre-commitment to a dispute settlement process through a provider other than the Bureau, and which the Bureau determines substantially complies with Bureau consumer dispute resolution criteria.
+- pre-commitment to a dispute settlement process through a provider other than the BBB, and which the BBB determines substantially complies with BBB consumer dispute resolution criteria.

-STANDARDS FOR MEMBERSHIP MUST BE MET IN ORDER FOR A BUSINESS TO JOIN THE BETTER BUSINESS BUREAU AND MUST BE MAINTAINED DURING THE ENTIRE TIME THAT COMPANY REMAINS A MEMBER.
+STANDARDS FOR ACCREDITATION MUST BE MET IN ORDER FOR A BUSINESS TO JOIN THE BETTER BUSINESS BUREAU AND MUST BE MAINTAINED DURING THE ENTIRE TIME THAT COMPANY REMAINS AN ACCREDITED BUSINESS.